Peter's electronic projects

 controlio getport

 Read the digital I/O port states.
-The buffer is 16 bit long, and is shown in hexadecimal.
+The output is 16 bits long, and is shown in the selected base (use the -o command line switch).
 Output ports usually read back the state they are set to.
 Input ports read their externally set state.

 Command output is: